Subscriptions are a fundamental part of every IT service, providing a link between a person or organization, the...

 2. Decide on a management hierarchy.

-Azure's hierarchical structure allows organizations to partition service control, spending and reporting based on department, account and service administrative roles.
+Azure's hierarchical structure enables organizations to partition service control, spending and reporting based on department, account and service administrative roles.
 There are several logical ways to do this.
 For example, you could divide departments based on function -- such as research and development, IT or accounting -- on business unit or geography.
-Account owners, who are responsible for adding subscriptions, can be either an individual or a group within an organization.
+Azure account owners who are responsible for adding subscriptions, can be either an individual or a group within an organization.

 3. Determine whether to link your enterprise AD to Azure.